My Lovely Girl: Main

 A successful singer, songwriter and producer.
-He appears cold and indifferent on the outside but is sensitive and kind-hearted.
+He appears cold and indifferent on the outside, but is really sensitive and kind-hearted.
 After So-eun's death, he left the music industry as he couldn't write songs any more.
-When he received a call from Se-na, he looks for her and eventually brought her into his company, ANA Entertainment.
+When he receives a call from Se-na, he looks for her and eventually brings her into his company, ANA Entertainment.
 As he falls in love with Se-na, he is able to write songs again.